 Gaps in the literature and practice Proposed intervention and opportunities for learning Learning Goal BHRS research did not find any existing programs that provide in-home residential support services to adults with behavioral health conditions Implement in-home residential support services for clients with SMI and/or SUD who are at risk of losing their housing due to challenges in maintaining their home environment Do clients receiving in-home supports tailored for individuals with behavioral health needs maintain their housing?
 The project offers an opportunity to explore whether participating in a program such as ARISE improves clients' overall behavioral health, including feeling supported and engaging or re-engaging with behavioral health services.
 Integrate tangible support through in-home services with existing case management and occupational therapy supports 2.
 To what extent does the ARISE program support clients' health, wellbeing, and recovery?

-There are known shortages in the available pool of IHSS workers able to work with individuals with behavioral health challenge due to difficulties recruiting and retaining staff Increase ARISE IHSS worker pay Guarantee up to 15 hours of work per week Provide specialized training for working with behavioral health clients, Provide ongoing consultation form an occupational therapist Provide peer support Provide administrative support with hiring, recruiting, and supervising workers 3.
-To what extent does the ARISE program improve capacity for in-home supports to serve individuals with complex behavioral health challenges?
+There are known shortages in the available pool of IHSS workers able to work with individuals with behavioral health challenge due to difficulties recruiting and retaining staff

+- Higher ARISE in-home support worker pay - Guarantee up to 15 hours of work per week - Provide specialized training for working with behavioral health clients, - Provide ongoing consultation from an occupational therapist - Provide peer support - Provide administrative support with hiring, recruiting, and supervising workers

+3. To what extent does the ARISE program improve capacity for in-home supports to serve individuals with complex behavioral health challenges and how might these outcomes inform changes to the state IHSS program?